poi-vrc/DressingTools/docs/docs/getting-started/quick-setup-clothes.md

 ### 1. Drag the clothes to the avatar

-Drag the clothes to the avatar and right-click to choose `DressingTools -> Auto-setup wearable (Mappings Only)`
+Drag the clothes to the avatar and right-click to choose `DressingTools -> Quick setup clothes`

 [![Setup wearable](/img/setup-simple-2-setup-wearable.PNG)](/img/setup-simple-2-setup-wearable.PNG)